ebd622/fe-samples/cmp-databinding/README.md

 * L65: Splitting Apps into components
 * L66: Property & Event binding
 * L67: Binding to custom properties
+* L68: Assigning an alias to custom properties
+* L69: Binding to custom events
+* L70: Assigning an alias to custom events

 ## Code scaffolding